 - Enforce a variety of API policies, like authentication and authorization

-To better understand an iPaaS, you’ll need to know how it complements and differs from other cloud-based service business models:
+To better understand iPaaS, you’ll need to know how it complements and differs from other cloud-based services:

 Integration as a Service (IaaS), according to Gartner, is an “integration functionality (secure B2B communications, data and message translation, and adapters for applications, data and cloud APIs) delivered as a service.”

-The following don’t use the same business model but are also worth mentioning, as when they’re combined, they make up an iPaaS.
+The following are also worth mentioning, as when they’re combined, they make up an iPaaS.

 Enterprise application integration (EAI) uses a middleware framework to connect your on-prem and cloud systems—allowing data to move between them easily.